hnrt/timeless/README.md

 With this class, you don't have to mock any time-related classes; you can easily set the current date as you want.

+For example, if you want to set today to January 1st, 2001, call the following method in your test code:

+    TimeMachine.setDate(2001, 1, 1);

+After this call, `Calendar.getInstance()` returns the same time of January 1st, 2001, not of today.

+`TimeMachine.setDate()` accepts not only past dates but also future dates.

+If you want to revert the current date back to today, call the following method in your test code:

+    TimeMachine.reset();

+A unit test class `TimeMachineTest` is provided in this project, too.
+You can find the usage of `TimeMachine` class in it.

-A unit test class `TimeMachineTest` has been tested on Windows 10 and Linux/Cent OS 6.
-The classes working properly with TimeMachine class are Date, Calendar, LocalDateTime, and ZonedDateTime.
+This unit test class has been tested on Windows 10 and Linux/Cent OS 6.
+The time-related classes working properly with `TimeMachine` class are `Date`, `Calendar`, `LocalDateTime`, and `ZonedDateTime`.

 ## How to run the unit test class on Windows platform